-NOTE 12-SEGMENT INFORMATION
+NOTE 10 - SEGMENT INFORMATION

 The Company has one reportable segment: direct medical procedure services.
 This segment is made up of facilities and medical staff that provide the Company's patented AirSculpt® procedures to patients.
 Segment information is presented in the same manner that the Company's chief operating decision maker ("CODM") reviews the operating results in assessing performance and allocating resources.
-The Company's CODM is the Company's chief executive and chief operating officers.
-This committee reviews financial information presented on a consolidated basis for purposes of making operating decisions, assessing financial performance and allocating resources.
-The Company's CODM reviews revenue, gross profit and EBITDA.
-Gross profit is defined as revenues less cost of service incurred and EBITDA as net income excluding other income (net), interest expense, sponsor management fee, depreciation and amortization, unit-based compensation, preopening de novo costs and other non-ordinary course items.
+The Company's CODM is the Company's chief executive officer.
+The CODM reviews financial information presented on a consolidated basis for purposes of making operating decisions, assessing financial performance and allocating resources.
+The Company's CODM reviews revenue, gross profit and Adjusted EBITDA.
+Gross profit is defined as revenues less cost of service incurred and Adjusted EBITDA as net loss/income excluding depreciation and amortization, net interest expense, income tax expense, restructuring and related severance costs, IPO related costs, loss/(gain) on disposal of long-lived assets, and equity-based compensation.